Novels About Quilting, Knitting, and Crocheting

 Book Summary

 There are six titles in this cozy mystery series, the most recent of which is Crewel and Unusual.
 In this book, Kath is looking forward to the grand opening of the Blue Plum Vault, a co-op of small shops on Main Street.
-But as the opening nears, her needlework group (TGIF – Thank Goodness It’s Fiber) hear rumors of a rivalry developing between the two new shopkeeprs.
+But as the opening nears, her needlework group (TGIF – Thank Goodness It’s Fiber) hears rumors of a rivalry developing between the two new shopkeepers.
 When one of them turns up dead, stabbed with a pair of scissors from The Weaver’s Cat, Kath must solve the crime before another life is cut short.

 Esme Cahill Fails Spectacularly book cover